 We also love how the image of the product itself was included in the ad.

 In just a few seconds, this ad effectively communicates a brand, a product and a promise to its audience.

 This ad is a great example of how a company can enhance its brand with a great celebrity partnership.

 Jim Parsons plays the character, Sheldon Cooper, on the popular and hilarious nerd sitcom Big Bang Theory.
 He’s both tremendously intelligent and tremendously socially awkward.

 Intel invented the microprocessor and has always positioned itself as a leader in computing technology.
 By associating its brand with the actor best-recognized as Sheldon Cooper, Intel sends the message that they’re all about recruiting the best minds and providing high-tech solutions that meet consumer needs.

-We hope you enjoyed this look at some of our favorite display ad examples from digital advertisers in 2021!
+We hope you enjoyed this look at some of our favorite display ad examples from digital advertisers!
 We’ve certainly learned a thing or two about how to create display ads from all of these great examples, and we hope you’ll be able to find some inspiration here for your upcoming display advertising campaigns.